Intrinsic Fermi Surface Contribution to the Bulk Photovoltaic Effect

 Using time-dependent perturbation theory in {velocity} gauge, we derive formulas for the nonlinear photo-currents induced at quadratic order in an external driving field.
-For circularly-polarized (CP) light, we find a geometric contribution to the second-order current related to the curvature of the electronic Bloch bands that must vanish for insulating materials, but can be nonzero for metals and semimetals.
-This contribution to the current derives from both off-diagonal and time-independent band diagonal contributions in the density matrix, and it is proportional to $\bm{k}$-space derivatives of the unperturbed Fermi occupation factors multiplied by the band-resolved Berry curvature, a quantity that has been recently recognized as originating from terms related to the Berry curvature dipole \cite{Fu2015nonlinear,rostami2018nonlinear,Matsyshyn2019nonlinear}.
-At zero temperature, the current derives from dipole allowed vertical inter-band transitions for electrons whose crystal momenta are near the Fermi surface.
-Part of this intrinsic contribution is exhibited in the difference frequency response of materials~\cite{de2020difference}.
-We note that for a time-reversal invariant system, this current can only be induced by CP light and defines a new type of CPGE response.
-Thus, the full CPGE arises both from scattering- limited ballistic and injection currents as well as an intrinsic Fermi surface contribution that is nonzero for time-reversal symmetric but inversion broken materials like polar metals and ferroelectric semimetals.
+We find a geometric contribution to the second-order current related to the curvature of the electronic Bloch bands that must vanish for insulating materials, but can be nonzero for metals and semimetals.
+This contribution to the current derives from both off-diagonal and time-independent band diagonal contributions in the density matrix, and it is proportional to $\bm{k}$-space derivatives of the unperturbed Fermi occupation factors multiplied by the band-resolved Berry curvature or quantum metric tensor \cite{provost1980riemannian, berry1984quantal}, depending on the polarization of the light.
+For a time-reversal (TR) invariant system, the current is only non-vanishing under circularly-polarized (CP) illumination.
+By breaking time-reversal symmetry (TRS), both circularly- and linearly-polarized light can induce a current.
+At zero temperature, the current derives from dipole-allowed vertical inter-band transitions for electrons whose crystal momenta are near the Fermi surface.
+Thus we name this new photocurrent the ``intrinsic Fermi surface contribution'', defining a new type of CPGE and LPGE response.